dhamidi/leader/README.md

 A keymap's `name` is used to as a label to indicate which keymap the user is currently in when running `leader`.

-New bindings can be added through the `bind` subcommand as well:
+New bindings can be added and removed through the `bind` subcommand as well:

 ```
 $ leader bind --global d date
 $ grep '"d"' ~/.leaderrc
   "d": "date",
+$ leader @d
+Sat Aug 25 21:06:04 EEST 2018
+$ leader bind --unbind --global d
+$ leader @d
+$
 ```

 ## Looping keys